lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

 The command has reset the entire system.
-If you run the simulation with vcd output (add `+vcd` to the parameters) you can see how it is reset. `reset` actually controls the CPU and a different system reset.
-With the parameter `-halt` you can keep the CPU reset asserted and inactive while you load a program to the memory or configure the debug modules.
-Running `start` de-asserts the CPU reset
+If you run the simulation with vcd output (add `+vcd` to the parameters) you can see how it is reset. `reset` asserts both reset signals for CPU and the rest of the SoC.
-then:
+With the parameter `-halt`, the CPU reset remains asserted to allow loading programs to memory or configuring debug modules.
+Running `start` de-asserts the CPU reset then:

     osd> reset -halt
     osd> [.. some other commands ..]